mtlynch/mtlynch.io/content/retrospectives/2024/04/index.md

 I also deployed a staging version of LogPaste to Fly.io under the domain name `logs2.tinypilotkvm.com`.
 That way, if I had to pull a redirect trick like I did with the TinyPilot website, I'd have a not-too-weird URL to point users to.

 I also prepared a migration script I could run to move data from the old LightSail version to the new Fly.io version.
-It was a simple bash script that [downloaded the production database](https://github.com/mtlynch/logpaste/blob/5509d61613f0bbba709ab9f093930c9696c318a8/dev-scripts/download-prod-db) from the Amazon S3 bucket and [uploaded it](https://github.com/mtlynch/logpaste/blob/master/dev-scripts/upload-prod-db) to the new Backblaze bucket backing the new Fly.io server.
+It was a simple bash script that [downloaded the production database](https://github.com/mtlynch/logpaste/blob/5509d61613f0bbba709ab9f093930c9696c318a8/dev-scripts/download-prod-db) from the Amazon S3 bucket and [uploaded it](https://github.com/mtlynch/logpaste/blob/master/dev-scripts/upload-prod-db) to the storage bucket backing the new Fly.io server.

 On deployment day, I ran the migration as soon as I woke up at 7 AM.
 That way, slightly fewer people would be affected if there were a temporary outage.